The Stitcher 2007 Review

 You see, to say I’m not the biggest fan of Troma style horror flicks is like saying that if you catch him in the right mood, David Hasslehoff will have the odd beer.
-Aside from their numerous pick ups (Graduation Day, The Fanatic, Blood Hook et al), I think Troma are an embarrassment to independent movies.
-The reason I tell you this is because I consider them to be the only other place on the planet where you’ll find toilet humour in a horror picture.
+Aside from their numerous pick ups (Graduation Day, The Fanatic, Blood Hook et al), I think Troma’s methodology is the most unappealing thing since bagpipes were invented.
+The reason I tell you this is because I consider them to be the originators of toilet humour in a horror picture.
 Perhaps it was just that I didn’t get the jokes, but I was laughing at people farting and smoking grass when I was eight years old.
 I look for a bit more than that nowadays.

-The players here are all unlikeable and arrogant.
-I don’t remember the last time that I saw a modern slasher with a character that I wanted to survive.
-This is one of the key things that I think that needs to be addressed moving forward so that we can have the chance of another Scream-style rebirth.
+The players here are all unlikeable and arrogant, which reminded me of the bad run that I’m currently experiencing.
+I don’t remember the last time that I saw a modern slasher with a character that I wanted to survive :(.
+This is one of the key things that I think that the genre needs to address moving forward so that we can have the chance of another Scream-style rebirth.
 When did the category give up on the archetypal heroine?
 Why nowadays are they packing their films with insensitive idiots?
 It makes no sense.
 There’s a scene about halfway through that involves a homeless person and a telephone.
 It’s about five-minutes long, stupid and takes the plot absolutely nowhere.
 This can’t just be blamed on padding either, because at 97 minutes, the film is the slasher equivalent of a soccer match, extra-time, penalties and another soccer match straight after.

 Despite the omnibus in length runtime, I never got too bored watching The Stitcher.
 There’s some fun to be had on occasion and it all ends on a high note.
 I notice that Enlow hasn’t made a feature for a while, which is a shame because in a sub-genre that’s mainly populated with blokes, a feminine touch is one that I welcome.
 There’s a blooper real included on the disc and its clear that the cast and crew had an absolute ball during production and you can feel the good time vibe whilst watching.
 I like the fact that there’s filmmakers like this out there that scrape together some funds and continue to populate our beloved grouping.
 Slasher enthusiasts may enjoy the decent bogeyman, a competent finale and a really authentic ‘psycho back story’, but real cinema connoisseurs though will have a field day ripping the lesser moments to shreds.